wn-doolittle/caliper-spec/caliper.md

 * An Event @context MUST be specified.
 TODO ELABORATE
 * An Event @type MUST be specified.
 TODO ELABORATE
-* If a generic Event is created instead of one of its subclasses, the Event [@type](#type) MUST be assigned the value http://purl.imsglobal.org/caliper/v1/Event.
+* If a generic Event is created instead of one of its subclasses, the Event [@type](#type) MUST be assigned the IRI http://purl.imsglobal.org/caliper/v1/Event.
 * An Event MUST include an [actor](#actor), [action](#action), [object](#object) and an [eventTime](#eventTime).
 * An Event [eventTime](#eventTime) value MUST conform to the ISO-8601 date and time format with millisecond precision.
 * An Event SHOULD include a [session](#session) if the [Event](#event) is generated as a result of an [LTI](#lti) launch.